THE MINERS' ARMS, BOOSBECK RD, SKELTON GREEN.

 Benjamin Seaman's nephew, the son of his brother James, was one of these.
 He was killed in action on this day.

-He was 220435 Private George William Seaman, aged 24, of the 10th Battalion, East Yorkshire Regiment and formerly 3569 Yorkshire Regiment.
+220435 PTE GEORGE WILLIAM SEAMAN aged 24, of the 10th Battalion, East Yorkshire Regiment and formerly 3569 Yorkshire Regiment.

 1937.
 March/June.
 DEATH OF BENJAMIN SEAMAN.